applibgroup/SmartBike/README.md

 # SmartBikeDesign

-UI library created using hml , CSS and JS  for **HarmonyOS Project**
+UI library created using hml , CSS and JS  for **OpenHarmony Project**

 The UI created is a Smart Console for SmartBikes powered by the next gen operating system HarmonyOS.